-With a career spanning 30 years and a wholesale business that has spread into the United States, Canada and beyond, Franco Mirabelli continues to distinguish himself as one of Canada’s strongest fashion talents.
+With a career spanning 30 plus years and a wholesale business that has covered the United States, Canada and beyond, Franco Mirabelli has distinguished himself as one of Canada’s strongest fashion talents.

 After studying design at the prestigious Fashion Institute of Technology in New York City, Franco was tapped by the Anne Klein Company as a design assistant under the guidance of head designers Donna Karan and Louis Dell’Olio.
 Following several years of training, Franco returned to his hometown and launched the FRANCO MIRABELLI collection.

 Mirabelli’s ready-to-wear collection is designed and manufactured in Toronto, where he has operated his own corporate boutiques, called MIRABELLI, for 30 years.
 Continuing demand has landed the label in premier stores such as Saks Fifth Avenue and Nordstrom, and internationally in stores in Mexico, Dubai, Bermuda and Puerto Rico.
-The collection is currently available in fine specialty boutiques in Canada.

 The City of Toronto recognized his accomplishments with both an Industry Achievement Award for Excellence in Fashion Design, and a Designer of the Year Award.
 He was also presented with the Arts and Culture Award from the Italian Chamber of Commerce in Toronto, and his personal style has been recognized with a Man of Style Award.
 The Fashion Group International of Toronto has also honoured his achievements with a tribute evening called the Night of Stars.

 He is a strong believer in giving back to the community and has a long history of supporting numerous charities.
 His fund-raising efforts have included such events as the Celebration of Hope Fashion Show for the Markham Stouffville Hospital, Windfall Clothing, the National Ballet School, the Children’s Miracle Network, the Hospital for Sick Kids, CANFAR, Red Cross International, the Teddy Bear Affair for the Children’s Aid Foundation, the United Way, FACE, Fashion Cares, the Ontario March of Dimes and the Canadian Cancer Society.